jbock-java/jbock/README.md

 Command line applications have access to an array `String[] argv`, the contents of which are usually examined at the start of the program.
-The tokens in this array, or (sometimes) certain pairs of tokens, are called *parameters*.
+The tokens in this array, or sometimes certain pairs of tokens, are called *parameters*.

+Parameters can have different <a href="#parameter-shapes">shapes</a>.
+It is also possible to define
+<a href="#positional-parameters">positional parameters,</a>
+which can have any shape.

 ### Flags

-The "nullary" parameters that don't take an argument are called *flags*.
+These are the simplest non-positional parameters.

 To declare a flag, simply
 make the parameter's corresponding model method return